-Q15 State the characteristics of Plantation Farming.
+15 State the characteristics of Plantation Farming.

 - Plantation farming is a type of commercial farming.
-In this type of farming, a single crop is grown on a large area. - The plantation has an interface of agriculture and industry. - Covers large tracts of land. - Uses capital intensive inputs such as modern machinery with the help of migrant labourers. - The production is mainly for market and all the produce is used as raw material in respective industries.
+In this type of farming, a single crop is grown on a large area. - The plantation has an interface of agriculture and industry. - Covers large tracts of land. - Uses capital intensive inputs such as modern machinery with the help of migrant labourers. - The production is mainly for market and all the produce is used as raw material in

-- It requires well-developed network of transport and communication to connect the plantation areas, processing industries and markets together. - In India, tea, coffee, rubber, sugarcane, banana etc. are important plantation crops.
+- respective industries. - It requires well-developed network of transport and communication to connect the plantation areas, processing industries and markets together. - In India, tea, coffee, rubber, sugarcane, banana etc. are important plantation crops.

-Q16 State the geographical conditions required for wheat.
+State the geographical conditions required for wheat.

-Ans.
-Temperature - It requires cool growing season and bright sunshine at the time of ripening, between 15°C To 28°C
+Temperature - It requires cool growing season and bright sunshine at the time of ripening.
 Rainfall - 50 to 75 cm annual rainfall